When glamour meets tech, the corollary is very widely accepted by people over the world even though tech-enabled fabric would cost a little extra.

 Blockchain’s novelty engenders from its unique ability to bridge the gap between physical world and digital world (tokenisation) to create a REAL digital identity on the blockchain.
 Often, a cryptographic hash or “serial number” is the primary physical identifier which can be traced back to the product.
 This concept precludes manufacturing of counterfeit items because a “fake” hash can’t be generated.
 This gives rise to another use-case which we will discuss soon.

 Consider the most famous tag in the fashion world: MADE IN _______.
 Who knows if the place mentioned on the tag is actually the place where it was made?
 Who knows if they just print any amazeballs place just to sell more?Let’s see how blockchain can prevent this from happening!

 There are so many social activist groups lambasting big fashion brands for harming animals, environment, or for unethical practices.
 A lot of consumers are also chary of buying anything that is made of animal skin.
 So, how about a concept where users know where exactly is the product they are purchasing coming from?
 Imagine the information about history of provenance is just a QR code scan away?
 We will explore this use-case too.

-In a suite of offices lined with racks of clothes on the seventh floor of an industrial building in the back streets of…www.scmp.com
+The true cost of your cheap clothes: slave wages for Bangladesh factory workers_In a suite of offices lined with racks of clothes on the seventh floor of an industrial building in the back streets of…_www.scmp.com

 So many talented people dwell in remote places making intricate fabrics of great value.
 Most of the times, large fashion brands hire these poor people at a very low wage.
 This is practically exploiting people in an oppressive way.
 What if blockchain can empower people in fashion?
 How about clothing production moves back to the local, distributed hubs?
 Let’s see the philanthropic side of blockchain too.